 If all you need is some of the parts that make up turnouts, you might also consider the Right-O'-Way turnout parts.
 Although the company makes O-scale turnout parts, since rail height is independent of the modeling scale, those parts can be used in S-scale hand-laid track.
 The owner got started in the model railroading hobby with American Flyer when he was a little boy.

 P-B-L has available code 70 flex track (weathered and unweathered), code 70 turnouts, code 55 stub turnouts, and bundles of individual rail pieces.

 Railway Engineering manufactures code 55, 70, and 83 Sn3 turnouts.
 They also manufacture wyes, curved, and stub turnouts.
 Since they are all hand-made, custom orders can be specified, such as dual-gauge turnouts.
 The company owner is an Sn3 modeler.

-BK Enterprises makes complete turnouts, turnout kits, and turnout parts.
+BK Enterprises (web site is gone) makes complete turnouts, turnout kits, and turnout parts.
 They are available in code 83, 70, and 55.
 Wyes, and curved and stub turnouts are also available.
 They also carry dual-gauge turnouts.